Nicaragua's Dairy Industry Overview

 Key Dairy Farms

-• Santa Emilia Farm: A major supplier of local milk known for sustainable practices.
+• Santa Emilia Farm: A major supplier of local milk, noted for sustainable practices.

-• La Esmeralda Dairy Farm: Known for its quality dairy cattle and innovative farming techniques.
+• La Esmeralda Dairy Farm: Known for quality dairy cattle and innovative farming techniques.

 Export of Dairy Products

-Nicaragua exports approximately $150 million worth of dairy products each year, targeting the United States, El Salvador, and other Central American countries, strengthening its position in the regional dairy market.
+Nicaragua exports approximately $150 million worth of dairy products annually, targeting the United States, El Salvador, and other Central American countries, thereby strengthening its position in the regional dairy market.

 Import of Dairy Products